mariusmucenicu/knowlift/docs/README.md

 ## Code of conduct
 This project adheres to the Contributor Covenant [code of conduct](https://github.com/mariusmucenicu/knowlift/blob/master/docs/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

-## How can I contribute?
-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.

-- Before filing an **issue** or submitting a **pull request** please make sure you read the [project's contribution guidelines](https://github.com/mariusmucenicu/knowlift/blob/master/docs/CONTRIBUTING.md).
-- **Performance-wise**:
-    - This is just a fun project, however, one shouldn't wait like seconds between requests and responses.